brikis98/yevgeniy-brikman-homepage/_posts/2014-05-29-the-user-illusion.md

 date: "2014-05-29"
 ---

 A spectacular book that has completely changed my understanding of the mind and consciousness.
-I poured through this 400+ pages in just a few days - I couldn't set it down.
+I poured through this 400+ pages in just a few days.
+I couldn't set it down.

 The critical arguments in this book are:

+## The bandwidth of consciousness is limited

-1. Research shows that your unconscious processes a huge amount of sensory information; your conscious, on the other hand, processes only a tiny fraction of it (roughly 1 millionth).
+- Research shows that your unconscious processes a huge amount of sensory information.
+- Your conscious, on the other hand, processes only a tiny fraction of it (roughly 1 millionth).

+## Your unconscious does most of your thinking

-2. This implies that the unconscious is responsible for an enormous percentage of your thinking: it decides what data to pay attention to and what to discard.
-A large part of our life experience - what we enjoy, how we learn, etc - is completely unconscious (e.g. body language, enjoyment of music, sports).
+- This implies that the unconscious is responsible for an enormous percentage of your thinking.
+- It decides what data to pay attention to and what to discard.
+- A large part of our life experience—what we enjoy, how we learn, etc—is completely unconscious (e.g. body language, enjoyment of music, sports).

+## The unconscious may even make decisions

-3. In fact, the unconscious may even decide what actions you will take: numerous studies show that actions that feel intentional are actually triggered _before_ you are consciously aware of having made the decision to act.
-This is hard to believe, right?
-However, the studies have been replicated many times.
-The implication is that the unconscious not only feeds a highly filtered view of the world to your conscious - it also feeds actions and decisions to it.
-The conscious can veto the decisions, but not initiate them!
+- The unconscious may even decide what actions you will take.
+- Numerous studies show that actions that feel intentional are actually triggered _before_ you are consciously aware of having made the decision to act.
+- This is hard to believe, right?
+- However, the studies have been replicated many times.
+- The implication is that the unconscious not only feeds a highly filtered view of the world to your conscious, it also feeds actions and decisions to it.
+- The conscious can veto the decisions, but not initiate them!

+## Consciousness is a simulation

-4. There is also ample evidence that the conscious is not fed a filtered list of raw data, but rather, a _simulation_ of the real world.
-That is, the unconscious receives tons of raw data, figures out what to keep or discard, produces a simulation, and feeds the simulation (but not the process of how it was created!) to your conscious.
+- There is also ample evidence that the conscious is not fed a filtered list of raw data, but rather, a _simulation_ of the real world.
+- The unconscious receives tons of raw data, figures out what to keep or discard, produces a simulation, and feeds the simulation (but not the process of how it was created!) to your conscious.

-5. Think over what it means for your conscious to be exposed to a simulation rather than raw data.
-This has deep ties to optical illusions, humor, sleeping, perception, learning, and more.
+- Consciousness being a simulation has deep ties to optical illusions, humor, sleeping, perception, learning, and more.

+## The user illusion

-6. The user illusion is our belief that this simulation *IS* life.
-But it is merely our internal model of it: useful and coherent, but definitely not accurate.
+- The user illusion is our belief that this simulation *IS* life.
+- But it is merely our internal model of it: useful and coherent, but definitely not accurate.

-I can't recommend this book enough.

 ## Quotes

 And now, a huge list of quotes from the book.
 I had to force myself to not stop every 5 paragraphs and write these down, as the book is full of insight that changes how you think.